 These days there’s a lot more choice in terms of, well, everything.
 It all gets a bit puzzling.
 Between synthetic and feather and down duvets and the different tog ratings, it feels like you can’t even buy a new duvet without having a million and one questions.

 What is Tog?
+What does TOG mean?

 Tog is the unit used to measure thermal resistance.
 In terms of duvets, tog measurements are based on the thickness of your duvet and how well it will insulate you when you go to bed depending on how hot or cold it is.

 What Tog & Type of Duvet Should You Have for Each Season?

 Summer: A duvet for the summer is thinner than its counterparts at a standard of 4.5 tog.
 Lightweight and airy, this stops you from feeling discomfort by overheating, but still gives the comfort of feeling tucked in.
 For the best in terms of materials and filling, browse a cotton or synthetic duvet, which are ideally suited in the hotter months.
 Cotton and synthetic materials mean it can wick away any moisture and it’s not too thick and heavy.